anchor/fleet-magento-docs/docs/how-to/manage-policies.md

 Adding Policies
 ---

-Policies are added by redirecting a JSON policy object into the command:
+Policies are created by redirecting a JSON policy object into the command:

 ```
 $ cat > policy.json